mzhang8132/RNA_Structure_Visualizer/README.md

 # RNA_Structure_Visualizer
-RNA secondary structure predictor based on the Nussinov algorithm with visualization of the best predicted secondary structure.
+RNA secondary structure predictor based on the Nussinov algorithm that generates all optimal structures utilizing the Wuchty algorithm with visualization of the best predicted secondary structure.

 # Installation